 Toshiba External Hard Drive Inaccessible

 I need help recovering the data from my 3TB Toshiba external hard drive.
 The hard drive and letter shows but it if I click it windows explorer will crash.
-Running chkdsk will work for a while but after a while i get the error "A disk read error occurredc0000010".
+Running chkdsk will work for a while but after a while i get the error "A disk read error occurred c0000010".
 The drive just stopped working out of nowhere, I was using it when it aparently started failing.

 - Question from Reddit